7

 Cuisinart ICE-100 1.5 Quart Ice Cream Maker

 So I would recommend looking at the ICE-100, again from Cuisinart.
 At 16" x 12" x 9" (40.5 x 30.5 x 23 cm), it's significantly bigger than the ICE-21.
-But it's got a built in freezer so that's to be expected!
+But it's got a built-in freezer, so that's to be expected!

 There's no doubt that if you're looking for an ice cream maker with a removable bowl, then the Cuisinart machines that rotate the bowl from below are far better than any other brand.